hennessysarah/weekly-mriqc-report/README.md

 ### Rest / TA splits look wrong

 * The pipeline filters BOLD by substring matches on `file_name` (e.g., contains `"rest"` or `"ta"`).
-  If your naming changes, update the filter patterns.

 ---